zsellera/openstint-preamp/README.md

 ## Schematics
 <img width="1156" height="345" alt="image" src="https://github.com/user-attachments/assets/7bbb96dc-14c6-4cbb-804f-48a8de589aaa" />

+## 🗺 Roadmap / Project ideas

+Add an optional 75 Ohm output as well, or add a separate 50 to 50+75 splitter.
+This hardware change should have a software counterpart, which reads both the OpenStint and MyLaps decoders, and merges the results into a single stream for laptiming applications.
+We could keep both open and commercial transponders to co-exists on the same track this way.
+Also, upgrading post-4.4 firmware won't be such a headache neither.

+Automatic gain control: even a simple one could increase the dynamic range of the decoders.

 ---
 Part of the OpenStint Laptimer System – open, modular, and precise RC timing.